pfrodriguezj/Celebrities/README.md

 	* "RAND" (data are generated randomly)

 A CSV file called "celebrities.csv" can be found inside the project.

+Run As -> Run Configurations
+In arguments tab, write parameters, then Apply and Run

 That's all I made in 4 hours. ;)